no products in the cart

 Once the cannabis buds have been successfully harvested, there is still plenty of residual moisture and chlorophyll in the flowers.
 Immediately after harvest, 75% of the flower mass is nothing but water.
 If you were to smoke the buds right away, it would really scratch your throat and be almost inedible.

-The goal in drying is to reduce the water content of the buds drops to less than 20%.
+The goal in drying is to reduce the water content of the buds to drop to less than 20%.
 The optimal amount of water content is about 10 -15%.
 In order to reach this state, you need to allow about one to two weeks drying time.

 Water loss reduces the total mass of the buds so you expect a lot of shrinkage.
 However, the amount of THC remains the same, leaving more THC on less mass so the buds are much more potent.
 You need to consume much less cannabis to achieve the same effect.